Therealkorris/MPC-Servers/README-docker.md

 # MPC Server Docker Setup

-This document explains how to run the MPC server in Docker containers while keeping Visio-related functionality accessible.
+This document explains how to run the MPC server in a Docker container while keeping Visio operations working properly.

-## Architecture
+## Architecture Options

-The setup consists of two components:

-1. **MPC Server (Linux Container)**: Handles API requests, runs the server with SSE transport.
-Forwards Visio-related operations to the local Visio service.

-2. **Visio Service (Local or Windows Container)**: Handles actual Visio operations using COM interfaces.
+There are three setup options available:

+1. **Full Docker Setup**: Both MPC Server and Visio Service run in Docker containers
+   - Requires Docker Desktop with Windows containers support
+   - Limited Visio functionality due to containerization constraints

+2. **Hybrid Setup (Recommended)**: MPC Server in Docker, Visio Service runs locally
+   - MPC Server runs in a Linux container
+   - Visio Service runs directly on your Windows host with full access to Visio
+   - Communications occur via localhost network

+3. **Fully Local Setup**: Both services run directly on your Windows host
+   - Simplest setup if you don't need Docker isolation
+   - Both services have full access to local resources

 ## Prerequisites